0xNullLight/Project-3/README.md

  - [Questions]()

 ## Project Description
-- a simple application that quizzes the user
+- A simple application that quizzes the user
-- log in page with email
+- A log in page with email
 - Quiz page
 - Front End React
 - Back End Python